tafseer-nayeem/BengaliSummarization/README.md

 ## Instructions

-Download the pretrained ULMFiT model named `export.pkl` from this [link](https://drive.google.com/drive/folders/11ynzy-mX2zF4JsYruwDftMvXGCY2dTzi?usp=sharing) and place it in the model directory.
+Download the pretrained ULMFiT model named `export.pkl` from this [link](https://drive.google.com/drive/folders/11ynzy-mX2zF4JsYruwDftMvXGCY2dTzi?usp=sharing) and place it in the `Code/AbstractiveSummarizer/model/` directory.

 ## Authors